 In October 2007, we entered into a collaborative arrangement with Merck in which we and Merck will further develop and commercialize HEPLISAV.
 Pursuant to the terms of the collaboration, we are obligated to complete ongoing clinical studies, manufacture and supply on behalf of Merck, and conduct technology transfer with respect to our existing HEPLISAV development program.
-Although we will be reimbursed for specified development efforts and the delivery of clinical material to Merck in the further development and commercialization of HEPLISAV, Merck controls the development and commercialization plans for the product.
-There can be no assurance that we will successfully and timely fulfill our obligations under the collaboration, that Merck may not develop or market a potentially competitive product, or that HEPLISAV, even if successfully developed, can achieve commercial success sufficient for us to achieve all of the milestones and royalties contemplated under the collaborative arrangement.
+Although we will be reimbursed for specified development efforts and the delivery of clinical material to Merck in the further development and commercialization of HEPLISAV, Merck controls the development and commercialization plans and timelines for the product.
+We recently announced that two IND applications for HEPLISAV have been placed on clinical hold by the FDA due to a SAE.
+As a result of the clinical hold, there can be no assurance that HEPLISAV can continue in further development.
+Merck may terminate the arrangement upon written notice to us, and there can be no assurance that Merck will continue the collaboration regardless of whether or not the clinical hold by the FDA is released.
+Moreover, even if the collaboration continues, we may not successfully and timely fulfill our obligations under the collaboration, Merck may develop or market a potentially competitive product, or HEPLISAV, even if successfully developed, may not achieve commercial success sufficient for us to achieve all of the milestones and royalties contemplated under the collaborative arrangement.